What Do You Do When Facing Discrimination at Work?

 At Clark Law Group, PLLC, we know employment discrimination law.
 We understand what is and what is not discrimination and the steps to take to hold employers accountable.
 If you think you may have a case in Alexandria, Fairfax, Tysons Corner or McLean, Virginia, reach out to our office in Washington, D.C.
 We'll be here to help you take action.

 Discrimination is illegal, and it can take many forms.
 Discrimination can mean that you do not get the job, you are fired, you are not promoted or trained, or you are denied a raise or benefit because you are in a protected class.
 An employer cannot discriminate against you in any way because of your:

 - Age, often cited as “failure to keep up” with technology or culture

 - Disability, as an employer must make reasonable accommodations

 - Because you made a complaint about illegal activity, like discrimination, unpaid wages, misclassification, or workplace safety violations.

-Various federal, state, and local laws govern what types of discrimination is illegal.
+Various federal, state and local laws govern what types of discrimination are illegal.
 For example, Title VII makes it illegal for an employer to enforce employees to conform to stereotypical or “appropriate” roles or behaviors based on the employee’s sex, sexual orientation, race or religion.
 Title VII applies to employers that have more than 15 employees.
 Smaller employers are held to the local laws, which can be just as powerful.